 to obtain copies of Dr. Littleton’s article.

 May 2007 – Deane L. Falcone, PhD (Chief Molecular Science) represented Naprogenix at BIO 2007 conference in Boston, MA.
-Dr. Falcone presented a poster on “A novel integrated strategy for plant drug discovery based on high throughput pharmacological screening (HTPS) and plant genomics” Click to see poster or abstract
+Dr. Falcone presented a poster on “A novel integrated strategy for plant drug discovery based on high throughput pharmacological screening (HTPS) and plant genomics”

 Fall 2006 – Naprogenix was featured in the University of Kentucky College of Agriculture “the Magazine” article titled “Biotechnology – Moving Beyond the Lab”.